Clearlake Pedestrian Accident Lawyer

 If you have been injured by a driver in a pedestrian accident, you may pursue compensation for the following damages:

-- Medical expenses, which include ambulance services, hospital fees, prescriptions, surgeries, and physical therapy.
+- Medical expenses include ambulance services, hospital fees, prescriptions, surgeries, and physical therapy.

 - Lost wages from the inability to work.